Javi Marroquin Ready To Look For Love After Kailyn Lowry’s Cheating Bombshell

 “I’m sorry we weren’t going to work it out, yeah — I slept with someone else, whoopty f**king doo.”

-To add to the drama, The Hollywood Gossip reports that Lowry just requested a protection from abuse order against Marroquin.
+To add to the drama, the Hollywood Gossip reports that Lowry just requested a protection from abuse order against Marroquin.
 While Lowry claims that she fears for her safety after Marroquin’s repeated harassment, he says that she’s blowing things out of proportion.

 “She said it’s because I harassed her via text about all this divorce and guy stuff,” Marroquin shared.
 “I signed a consent PFA, which means there’s no evidence of abuse.
 I just can’t contact her unless it’s in regards to Lincoln for a year.”